Alexey Pajitnov

-Alexey Leonidovich Pajitnov (born April 16, 1955) is a Soviet-born American computer engineer and video game designer.
-He is best-known for creating, designing and developing Tetris in 1984 while working at the Dorodnitsyn Computing Centre under the Academy of Sciences of the Soviet Union (now the Russian Academy of Sciences).
+Alexey Leonidovich Pajitnov (born April 16, 1955) is a Russian-American computer engineer and video game designer.
+He is best known for creating, designing, and developing Tetris in 1985 while working at the Dorodnitsyn Computing Centre under the Academy of Sciences of the Soviet Union (now the Russian Academy of Sciences).
+After Tetris was released internationally in 1987, he released a sequel in 1989, entitled Welltris.

 In 1991, he moved to the United States and later became a U.S. citizen.
 In 1996, Pajitnov founded The Tetris Company alongside Dutch video game designer Henk Rogers.
-Pajitnov did not receive royalties from Tetris prior to this time, despite the game's high popularity.
+Despite the game's high popularity, Pajitnov did not receive royalties from Tetris prior to this time; the Soviet Union had disintegrated by 1991.

-Early life and education
+Early life

-Pajitnov was born to parents who were both writers.
-His father was an art critic.
-His mother was a journalist who wrote for both newspapers and a film magazine.
+Pajitnov was born to Russian parents who were both writers.
+His father was an art critic and his mother was a journalist who wrote for both newspapers and a film magazine.
 It was through his parents that Pajitnov gained exposure to the arts, eventually developing a passion for cinema.
 He accompanied his mother to many film screenings, including the Moscow Film Festival.
 Pajitnov was also mathematically inclined, enjoying puzzles and problem solving.

 In 1967, when he was 11 years old, Pajitnov's parents divorced.
 For several years, he lived with his mother in a one-bedroom apartment owned by the state.
 The two were eventually able to move into a private apartment at 49 Gertsen Street, when Pajitnov was 17.
 He later went on to study applied mathematics at the Moscow Aviation Institute.